RunestoneInteractive/webfundamentals/_sources/CSS/layoutattributes.rst

 Notice that the logo appears right in the middle of the text in its normal inline flow.
 Now, add a CSS rule for an img tag that sets the float property to left.
 Then change the rule to float the image to the right.

-Next lets add a second copy of the norse logo to the page by copying and pasting the image again.
+Next let's add a second copy of the norse logo to the page by copying and pasting the image again.

 Next, modify the html, and add a CSS rule so that one logo is floated to the left and the other is floated to the right.